nfriedly/node-whats-my-ip/readme.md

-HTML/Text/JSON/JSONp API for discovering your public IP
+HTML/Text/JSON/JSONp API for determining public IP
 ==============================================

 Returns the requester's public IP in a variety of formats.
 This will be different from